jonhilt/readit/README.md

 Update-Database
 ```

-You'll also need to manually add at least one entry to the `Posts` table which the migration will create for you.
+You'll also need to manually add at least one entry to the `Posts` table (the migration will create the table but not populate it with any data).

 ## Dependency Injection